 Currently, the Schengen Area consists of 26 member countries.
 All of these countries are located in Europe, from which:

-Note: Although most of the Schengen countries are in the European Union, you should not confuse the Schengen Area with the EU.
+Note: Although most Schengen countries are in the European Union, you should not confuse the Schengen Area with the EU.

-Yes, if you are British ( UK) citizen then you can travel to any countries without a visa.
-However, if you are Permanent Residence (ILR Holder) or student, Work Permit holder in the UK and if you back home country requires a visa to Europe, then you need a Schengen visa to travel to European countries (EU)
+Yes, if you are a British ( UK) citizen, you can travel to any country without a visa.
+However, if you are a Permanent Residence (ILR Holder) or student, Work Permit holder in the UK, and if your back home country requires a visa to Europe, then you need a Schengen visa to travel to European countries (EU)